AmmarBagharib/amazon-books-co-purchases-analysis/README.md

 4: Abort project initialization.
 ```

-Hit the number associated with "Restore the project from the lockfile." and hit 'Enter'.
+Hit the number associated with "Restore the project from the lockfile."
 For this example as seen above, we'll be typing `1`.
+Then hit 'Enter'.
+You should see RStudio now installing the packages within this RProj environment.

 then run:
 ```